BrcRs/truck-stack-item-optimization/Placement Algorithms.md

 ## Best fitting space

-The idea is, at each iteration, to segment the remaining available space into largest rectangles, and then choosing the item to place into it which fits the best.
+The idea is, at each iteration, to segment the remaining available space into largest rectangles, and then choosing the stack to place into it which fits the best.

-## Those algorithms

-The algorithms seen so far don't consider modifying stacks composition to accomodate weight constraints.